DivorcedHorse/Assignment2JavaFX/readme.md

       The Deck class follows the **Single Responsiblity Principle** as it represents a deck of cards.
 As expected, a deck can add a card to it, remove the top card, and other           simple functions related to a deck. <br /><br />

 * DeckCreator.java
+      Purpose - Builder class that creates and initializes standard playing deck.<br /><br />

 * Player.java
+      Purpose - Domain model that represents a person playing the WAR variations.
+Player will keep track of their own hands and points pile.<br /><br />

 * Dealer.java
+      Purpose - Domain model that represents a dealer.
+Responsible for dealing the cards to number of players and shuffling deck.<br /><br />

 * GameVariation.java
       Purpose - Abstract class defining the necessary methods that each WAR variation must implement in order to play a game of WAR.<br /><br />